netux/BeatSaber-BeatmapPlayCount/README.md

 ![Preview](assets/menu-leveldetail-playcount.png)

-By default, the count is incremented after reaching 70% through the song, though this value is configurable:
+By default, the count is incremented after reaching 70% through the song (or reaching the end in practice mode), though this value is configurable:

 ![Mod settings](assets/mod-settings.png)